 Speakers in this session will provide an update on key issues including: NAIC Models 170 & 171, MACRA Implementation, disability income protection, and dental coverage issues.

 Health plans kept up the pressure on drug price transparency in 2018, despite pharma’s attempts to distract and deflect attention away from list prices and toward other actors in the supply chain.
 In this session, colleagues will share stories from the field about how to build and maintain diverse coalitions, protect legislative integrity, and see proposals through to the finish line.
 Panelists will also explore lessons learned, how to sustain a multi-year effort, and discuss vital tools to combat misinformation and protect health plan formulary management.

-Session description: With the recent attention focused on the drug supply chain, pharmacy benefit managers (PBMs) have increasingly come under attack.
-Many states have introduced legislation and regulation on MAC pricing, gag clauses, rebates, and utilization management tools such as prior authorization.
-This panel will explore how to combat misconceptions about the industry as well as strategies and tactics used to fight PBM legislation and regulation.
+With the recent attention focused on the drug supply chain, pharmacy benefit managers (PBMs) have increasingly come under attack.
+Many states have introduced legislation and regulation on MAC pricing, gag clauses, rebates, etc. This panel will explore how to combat misconceptions about the industry, as well as strategies and tactics used to fight PBM legislation and regulation.

 Several organizations have debated the issues of pharmacy benefit management and pharmacy benefit managers (PBM).
 The National Association of Insurance Commissioners (NAIC) completed their PBM model and are revisiting the issue in the coming year.
 The National Council of Insurance Legislators (NCOIL) are expected to approve a PBM model later this year.
 The National Association of State Health Policy (NASHP) has developed several models addressing drug pricing and PBM regulation.
 This session will review how each of these groups are addressing this issue and review the models that may be introduced in the states in 2019.